clmbrdude/raysearch-test-task/README.md

 * Add patients from multiple threads and check consistency
 * Verify JSON schema for all responses.
 * Test load limit (e.g. number of requests per second)
-* Maybe add tests that tests random permutations of requests, e.g. model bases tests.
+* Maybe add tests that tests random permutations of requests, e.g. model based tests.
 * More exploratory testing

 ## Lession learned
 * When developing tests, always read the app state as last step and verify consistency.
 I missed a problem where consultation data for patient1 changed after patient2 was added.
 Since I was only checking patient1's data immediately after adding the patient this was initially missed.
-* Sadly enough finding bugs only from automation (e.g. the crash bug) is **really** hard, exploratory or more exhaustive automated testing is needed.
+* Sadly enough finding bugs only from automation (e.g. the crash bug) is **really** hard, exploratory or more exhaustive automated testing is needed, e.g. model based tests.
 * Async methods propagates through all code.